Fox News Poll Shows Dramatic Shift On Donald Trump Impeachment

 — Josh Jordan (@NumbersMuncher) October 9, 2019

 According to Fox News‘ findings, more Democrats favor impeaching Trump than consider his phone call with Ukrainian President Volodymyr Zelenskiy to be an impeachable offense.
-Independent voters think similarly, it seems, given that 39 percent of them is in favor of impeachment, but 30 percent view the Ukraine call in and of itself as an impeachable offense.
+Independent voters think similarly, it seems, given that 39 percent of them are in favor of impeachment, but 30 percent view the Ukraine call in and of itself as an impeachable offense.

-Of those who oppose impeachment, 21 percent believes that the president did nothing wrong, 20 percent believes that the process is politically motivated, and 15 percent do not believe the allegations about improper contacts with Ukraine.
+Of those who oppose impeachment, 21 percent believe that the president did nothing wrong, 20 percent believe that the process is politically motivated, and 15 percent do not believe the allegations about improper contacts with Ukraine.

 The president’s approval rating among Republicans is still exceptionally high, with 86 percent of the GOP electorate approving of his performance in office.